Now accepting new physiotherapy & chiropractic patients! Book Now

 Counselling is a type of therapy that focuses on helping individuals to understand and manage their thoughts, feelings, and behaviors.
 It can also be used to support them through difficult life events or transitions.

-This method focuses on helping individuals identify and change negative thought patterns and behaviours that are contributing to their problems.
+Cognitive-behavioral therapy focuses on helping individuals identify and change negative thought patterns and behaviors contributing to their problems.
 CBT is often used to treat conditions such as depression, anxiety, and post-traumatic stress disorder.
-CBT is one of the most widely utilized counselling theories today.
-Scientific research shows that behaviour therapy is effective in helping clients make rational choices.
+It is one of the most widely utilized counselling theories today, backed by scientific research showing its effectiveness in helping clients make rational choices.

-This approach emphasizes the importance of understanding an individual’s unique perspective and experiences.
-Humanistic therapists use their counselling skills to create a non-judgmental and empathetic environment in which clients can explore their feelings and gain insight into their behaviour.
+Humanistic therapy emphasizes understanding an individual’s unique perspective and experiences.
+Humanistic therapists use their counselling skills to create a non-judgmental and empathetic environment, allowing clients to explore their feelings and gain insight into their behavior.

-This method of counselling is based on the idea that unconscious thoughts, feelings, and experiences play a major role in shaping an individual’s behaviour.
-Psychodynamic therapists help clients explore their past experiences and relationships in order to gain insight into their current problems.
+Psychodynamic therapy is based on the idea that unconscious thoughts, feelings, and experiences significantly influence an individual’s behavior.
+Therapists help clients explore their past experiences and relationships to gain insight into their current problems.

-This approach is one of the counselling theories that emphasize finding practical solutions to problems rather than focusing on the past.
-Solution-focused therapists use this style of client centered therapy to help them set specific goals and develop strategies to achieve them.
+Solution-focused therapy emphasizes finding practical solutions to problems rather than dwelling on the past.
+Therapists use this client-centred approach to help set specific goals and develop strategies to achieve them.

-This method of counselling focuses on the relationships and interactions between individuals rather than on individual problems.
-Systemic therapists work with families, couples, and other groups to help them understand and improve their relationships.
+Systemic therapy focuses on the relationships and interactions between individuals rather than on individual issues.
+Therapists work with families, couples, and other groups to understand and improve their relationships.

-This approach focuses on helping individuals understand and come to terms with the deeper questions and concerns about their existence and purpose.
-Existential therapists aim to help clients find meaning and fulfillment in their lives.
+Existential therapy helps individuals understand and come to terms with more profound questions about their existence and purpose.
+Therapists aim to help clients find meaning and fulfillment in their lives.

-At Human Integrated Performance, we prioritize holistic mental health and well-being, offering specialized counselling services rooted in cutting-edge psychology.
-Our team of trained psychologists ensures a tailored approach for each individual, seamlessly blending traditional techniques with contemporary insights.
-Whether it’s navigating personal challenges or seeking deeper self-awareness, our comprehensive services provide the support and guidance necessary for optimal mental performance and personal growth.
+At Human Integrated Performance (YEGHIP), we prioritize holistic mental health and well-being, offering specialized counselling services rooted in cutting-edge psychology.
+Our trained psychologists ensure a tailored approach for each individual, blending traditional techniques with contemporary insights.
+Whether navigating personal challenges or seeking deeper self-awareness, our comprehensive services provide the necessary support and guidance for optimal mental performance and personal growth.

 There are a number of things you can do for someone experiencing a difficult life transition.
 First, you can provide them with emotional support.
 You can listen to them and help them to process the emotions they are experiencing.
 You can also provide them with practical support, such as helping them to adjust to their new school or home.
 Additionally, you can recommend that they see a psychologist, who can provide them with additional support and guidance during this time.